-1. Optional credit/no credit or grade classes.
+1. Optional pass/no pass or grade classes.

-In these courses, students may elect to receive either a traditional letter grade of "A" through "F" or Credit/Non Credit for the course.
+In these courses, students may elect to receive either a traditional letter grade of "A" through "F" or Pass/No Pass for the course.
 This choice must be made within the first four (4) weeks of the fall and spring semesters, and within 30% of the course in short-term courses

-2. "Credit/ Non-Credit" grading option:
+2. Pass-No Pass grading option:

-Students selecting this grading option must submit the Credit/No Credit Option Request Form to the Records office by the specified deadline for each course.
+Students selecting this grading option must submit the Pass/No Pass Option Request Form to the Records office by the specified deadline for each course.
 (See Deadlines and Dates to Remember on the Golden West College Website)